cysouw/diathesis/text/c06_adverbials.md

 ### [ NA | –N ] Anticausative + depictive adverbial

-The verb *riechen* 'to smell' allows for an anticausative alternation [@Next a,b], but the intransitive obligatorily needs an adverbial.
-It is possible to leave out the adverbial, but then a strong negative entailment arises, i.e. without an adverbial the smell is bad [@Next c].
-Interestingly, with *schmecken* 'to taste' the absence of an adverbial leads to a positive entailment [@Next d].
+The verb *riechen* 'to smell' allows for an anticausative alternation [@next a,b], but the intransitive obligatorily needs an adverbial.
+It is possible to leave out the adverbial, but then a strong negative entailment arises, i.e. without an adverbial the smell is bad [@next c].
+Interestingly, with *schmecken* 'to taste' the absence of an adverbial leads to a positive entailment [@next d].

 :::ex
 a.
 Ich rieche den Duft.